Friday and Saturday 12–24h

 Where did the cows go?”

 The extensive study ‘Countryside’ by our Guests Samir Bantal & Rem Koolhaas is the starting point of Chapter 5IVE.
 This study, started in 2012, delves into contemporary rural developments all across the globe.
-According to Samir and Rem, cities have long ceased to be the locus of major transformations in our lifestyles, instead, these changes are happening in the areas outside of cities.
-Following a number of brainstorm sessions with Guests Bantal and Koolhaas, curator Rieke Vos has developed an extensive exhibition featuring works that make us aware of the paradoxes between rural life and living in the cities.
-The works in this exhibition make us aware of these paradoxes and give space for a critical reflection on our relation with rural life and nature, now and in the future.
+According to architects Samir and Rem, cities have long ceased to be the locus of major transformations in our lifestyles, instead, these changes are happening in the areas outside of cities.
+The works in this exhibition make us aware of these paradoxes and creates space for a critical and reflective view on our relation to rural life and nature, now and in the future.

-Participating artists Ian Cheng, Jasper Coppes, De Onkruidenier, Agnes Denes, Cathy van Eck, Future Farmers, Christian Jankowsky, Suzanne Husky, Gerard Ortín, Diogo Passarinho Studio, Musasa & Maarten Vanden Eynde, Rembrandt van Rijn, Xinlin Vivian Song, Agnes Waruguru (and others)
+Participating artists Ian Cheng, Jasper Coppes, De Onkruidenier, Agnes Denes, Cathy van Eck, Futurefarmers, Christian Jankowski, Suzanne Husky, Gerard Ortín Castellví, Musasa & Maarten Vanden Eynde, Rembrandt van Rijn, Agnes Waruguru